scalacenter/scala-advent-of-code/docs/puzzles/day17.md

 So far we have seen how to simulate the trajectory of a single probe.
-We need to find the best possible height reached by all trajectories - meaning that we will need to generate some initial velocities for the probe.
+We need to find the best possible height reached by all trajectories - meaning that we need to generate some initial velocities for the probe.

 We can use some knowledge to help us reduce the search space for